-Hewlett-Packard (HP) Co. is bringing out a smaller version of its HP StorageWorks 9100 Extreme Data Storage (ExDS9100) scale-out network-attached storage (NAS) system after finding the market for the system
+Hewlett-Packard (HP) Co. is bringing out a smaller version of its HP StorageWorks 9100 Extreme Data Storage (ExDS9100) scale-out network-attached storage (NAS) system after finding the market for the system has been broader than the original target of Web 2.0 data centers.

 Today, HP is launching a new configuration that includes a single 82 TB storage block, a BladeSystem c7000 chassis and two active-active storage controllers.
 The original ExDS9100 entry configuration that came out last year began at three 82 TB blocks for 256 total TB.